Using Electronic Health Record Data in Pragmatic Clinical Trials

 - Is it possible to target and assess the intervention across multiple sites?

 Because clinical systems will never be able to capture the data elements needed to answer all research questions, standardized approaches may be needed to augment EHR systems with additional data collection and research add-ons (that are equivalent across sites).
 Researchers can opt to add new data elements to existing EHRs systems with the caveat that organizations move slowly, and many stakeholders (outside of the PCT) will need to approve and support the addition.
 Other modes for data collection (laptops for web-based forms, etc.) can be considered as well as dedicated research information systems.
 Sampling might also be performed in order to identify and fill any gaps in data collection.
 Not only is it a challenge to get modified records designed to document implementation of an intervention into the EHR, but even when leadership allows this, line staff and providers may not actually use the new records to document their activities.
-For example, in PROVEN, because the rate of documented showing of the videos in one of the partner facilities was been quite low, a more aggressive approach to was undertaken to stimulate staff to show the video.
+For example, in PROVEN, because the documented rate of showing the videos in a partner facility was quite low, a more aggressive approach was undertaken to stimulate staff to show the video.
 The approach revealed that, not infrequently, the video had been shown and patients’ advance directives were changed, but neither of these outcomes were documented in the EHR.

 For PCTs, the act of randomization might indeed mitigate at least some of the variation in data quality and thereby reduce the impact of the different sources of error mentioned above.
 However, the assumption that with proper randomization, any and all confounders will be randomly distributed across groups or clusters is not always correct.
 Additionally, while PCTs by nature strive to collect as few new data as possible, it is often necessary to prospectively collect new process data on whether the individuals are in the control or intervention group, in order to ensure completeness and fidelity to the intervention.
 Researchers, informaticists, and healthcare administrators often must work together to support the collection of this type of process data that is critical for PCTs (Marsolo 2013; Richesson et al. 2017).
 Further, process data can allow pragmatic trials to identify and adapt to external forces that threaten integrity of PCT design.
 The reporting of data related to where the study was done and characteristics of populations may also help readers assess the generalizability of the trial results to other populations (Kahn et al. 2015; Zozus et al. 2014).